Aetherinox/csf-firewall/docs/docs/usage/blocklists.md

 ## Official Blocklists

-While there are many blocklists available on the internet — including repositories on GitHub — CSF also provides official blocklists maintained directly in our repository.
+While there are many blocklists available on the internet — including repositories on GitHub — CSF also provides official blocklists maintained directly by us.
 These lists are curated, updated regularly, and designed to minimize false positives while providing protection against common threats.

 <br />